© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Mynydd Carn-Goch Roman Earthworks is a scheduled monument protected by Cadw under reference GM269.
 View the official record →

-Mynydd Carn-Goch Roman Earthworks is a Roman defence and practice camp situated in Wales, recorded under Cadw's Scheduled Ancient Monument designation GM269.
+Mynydd Carn-Goch Roman Earthworks is a Roman defence or practice camp situated in Wales and designated as a scheduled ancient monument under Cadw reference GM269.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM269.

 Mynydd Carn-Goch Roman Earthworks dates from the roman period, and is classified as a practice camp.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Mynydd Carn-Goch Roman Earthworks is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is GM269.